kmesh-net/website/content/en/docs/performance/resource_consumption.md

 type: docs
 ---
 # 1. Background Information
-eBPF programs consume a certain amount of CPU and memory resources during their execution, which may affect the performance of other applications.
+eBPF programs consume a certain amount of CPU and memory resources during their execution.
 To gain a deeper understanding of Kmesh’s resource consumption under different loads, we conducted several CPU and memory stress tests.
 These tests aim to evaluate the limits of CPU and memory consumption of Kmesh in real-world usage scenarios.

-**This documentation is based on Kmesh 0.4 ads mode**
+**This documentation is based on Kmesh 0.4 kernel-native mode**
 # 2. Environment setup
 ![resource_env](/docs/performance/resource_test_env.png)